How Long Do Diesel Generators Last?

 Do Diesel Generators Last Longer Than Natural Gas Generators?

-Both diesel and natural gas have their benefits.
+Both diesel and natural gas generators each have their benefits.
 Diesel has traditionally been the go-to choice, mostly because there are fewer equipment suppliers with the required expertise to provide, transport, set up and maintain natural gas generator sets.
 Selecting the right generator is also dependent upon numerous other factors such as fuel supply and storage, operating conditions and load requirements.
 Diesel powered generators do have an edge when it comes to longevity (measured in usage hours).

 Part of the reason for this longevity is in the way it is made and what it is made with.
-Diesel engines are made of simpler and slower moving parts, so the mechanical pieces do not rub together as they do with gas generators.
-As such, diesel generators do not wear out as soon.
+Diesel engines are made of simpler and slower moving parts, so the mechanical pieces do not rub together as they do with natural gas generators.
+As such, diesel generators may not wear out as soon.

 A diesel engine-powered generator is reliable, powerful and has a long life span.
 These things matter because having energy when you need it matters.
-But how long do diesel engine generators last?
+But how long do diesel generators last?
 The answer is: it depends.
-The following is an explanation, including the factors that determine the diesel engine generator lifespan.
+The following is an explanation, including the factors that determine the diesel generator lifespan.

 The Approximate Answer